gposingway/gposingway/md/shader_licenses.md

 ## Individual Shaders

-> This section lists only root shaders redistributed with GPosingway, with author and license information.
-Generated from root_shader_license_analysis.csv as of June 3, 2025.
-Sorted by license, then name.
-Shaders with unknown licenses are listed at the end.

 | Shader | Author | License |
 |--------|--------|---------|
 | AdaptiveSharpen.fx | bacondither | BSD 2-Clause License |